 You might think this is a basic one, but it’s amazing the traps you can fall into.
 Some of my personal areas to watch included nominalisation and compound adjectives.
 Having an expert translator like Gwenydd Jones check your work with a fine tooth comb weeds out those silly mistakes you didn’t realise you were making.
 Have a look at Gwen’s article about “10 Proofreading Mistakes by Trainees on my DipTrans Online Course”.
 We also have an article that includes good book recommendations for grammar for native English speakers.

 Read as much as you can related to the subject areas of the DipTrans exam papers you think you might choose for the semi-specialist options.
 I chose literature, so I read up on literary translation.
 I also tried to read widely within English literary writing, as you don’t know what writer or literary genre you’ll get.

 5. Stationery and other equipment

 Get yourself into a translation routine so that come exam time, your process is second nature.
 I liked to make notes on the exam paper on my first read through, and would put the exam paper on a document holder to avoid having to twist my neck.
 I had bookmarks for my paper resources and organised my reference materials into a folder of plastic envelopes to flick through easily.Check out these essential tips to help you prepare for the 2020 #DipTrans exam.
 Click To Tweet

 6. Feedback and acting on it

 Part of Gwen’s course that I enjoyed was the secret Facebook community, where I could interact with my tutor and other students and discuss the exam further.
-Also, making notes on my translation choices after I finished the task really helped to sharpen my critical faculties and think more carefully about my decisions.
+I also made notes on my translation choices after I finished the task.
+It really helped to sharpen my critical faculties and think more carefully about my decisions.